 In addition, Claysville is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Because of many things, Claysville is a great place for families with children to consider.
-First of all, many other families with children live here, making Claysville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Claysville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Claysville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Claysville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Claysville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Claysville doesn't have a public transportation system that people use for their commute.

 The per capita income in Claysville in 2022 was $28,925, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,700 for a family of four.
 However, Claysville contains both very wealthy and poor people as well.